BIONF/AspecT/README.md

 ### Setup

 #### Change Secret Key
-Because of security reasons, you need to give this Tool a new Secret Key.
+Because of security reasons, you need to give this tool a new Secret Key.
 Change the 'change_me' in the settings.cfg in the config folder to your own Secret Key :
 <p align="center">
   <img src="https://github.com/Dominik0304/AspecT_ClAssT/blob/main/Instructions/pictures/secretkey.png" height="30%" width="30%">
 </p>